cbev0x/cbev0x.github.io/_posts/2026-05-18-HackTheBox-Haze.md

 ## Exploitation

 ### Path Traversal Vulnerability
 Googling for known vulnerabilities in this particular version of Splunk led me to discovering [CVE-2024–36991](https://nvd.nist.gov/vuln/detail/cve-2024-36991), which allows an unauthenticated attacker to traverse directories in order to get file disclosure.
-This is possible due to improper filtering on the `/modules/messaging/` API endpoint
+This is possible due to improper filtering on the `/modules/messaging/` API endpoint allowing attackers to use `../` or `..\` traversal sequences to escape the intended directory.
+The issue is tied to Windows path handling and Python’s `os.path.join()` behavior, which can incorrectly normalize paths and let unauthenticated users read arbitrary files on the server.

 Whilst doing research on it, I came across [this PoC](https://github.com/jaytiwari05/CVE-2024-36991/blob/main/exploit.py) script made by Jaytiwari that automates the discovery of common Splunk files.
 I'll use the tool's section 1 option to grab any secrets and credentials from the filesystem.